ubernostrum/django-registration/docs/faq.rst

 **What versions of Django and Python are supported?**

-    As of ``django-registration`` |version|, Django 1.8 and 1.9 are supported, on Python 2.7, 3.3, 3.4 or 3.5.
-Although Django 1.8
+    As of ``django-registration`` |version|, Django 1.8, 1.9, and 1.10
+    are supported, on Python 2.7, 3.3 (Django 1.8 only), 3.4 and
-    supported Python 3.2 at initial release, Python 3.2 is now at its end-of-life and ``django-registration`` no longer supports it.
+    3.5.
+Although Django 1.8 supported Python 3.2 at initial release, Python 3.2 is now at its end-of-life and ``django-registration`` no longer supports it.

-    It is expected that ``django-registration`` |version| will also work with Django 1.10 and Python 3.6 once they are released.
+    It is expected that ``django-registration`` |version| will work without modification on Python 3.6 once it is released.

 **I found a bug or want to make an improvement!**